CalabreseLab/seekr/README.md

     $ seekr_download_gencode all
 ```

-GENCODE also stores mouse sequences:
+GENCODE also stores mouse sequences.
+You can select mouse using the `--species` flag:

 ```
     $ seekr_download_gencode all -s mouse
 ```

 For consistency across experiments, you may want to stick to a particular release of GENCODE.
-To get lncRNAs from the M5 release of mouse:
+To get lncRNAs from the M5 release of mouse, use `--release`:

 ```
     $ seekr_download_gencode lncRNA -s mouse -r M5
 ```

-Finally, if you do not want the script to automatically unzip the file, you can leave the fasta file gzipped:
+Finally, if you do not want the script to automatically unzip the file, you can leave the fasta file gzipped with `--zip`:

 ```
     $ seekr_download_gencode all -z